rodrigoFfreire/IST-LEIC-Projects/README.md

 # IST LEIC Projects
-An index for all of my projects done for classes at IST
+All of my projects done at IST compiled here

 ## Year 1
  * 1º Semester